 As a general rule, it’s wise to turn down a buyer who asks to arrange their own courier.
 It makes things needlessly complicated—you’ll have to wait around for the courier to show up—and if you aren’t the one arranging the shipping, you can’t qualify for PayPal purchase protection.
 It makes you highly vulnerable to a PayPal chargeback.

 Again, you aren’t required to offer any services not explicitly offered on your listing.
-Report the buyer for violating eBay’s code of conduct if they threaten you with negative Feedback for refusing to let them use their own courier.
+Report the buyer for violating eBay’s code of conduct if they threaten you with negative feedback for refusing to let them use their own courier.

 eBay Buyer Wants to View Item

 Occasionally, you’ll get an eBay buyer who wants to view an item you’ve listed in person before they place a bid or an order.
+Say no.

 eBay Buyer Wants Local Pickup

 "Thanks for selling us the couch.
 The van's included, right?"

 If an eBay buyer wants to collect an item directly, play it safe.
 There is always a small risk that the “buyer” is a criminal looking to case your home.
 Plus, having strangers visit is always an inconvenience.

 You can meet in a public place to limit the risks and avoid a frenzied cleaning session.
 If even that idea makes you uncomfortable, just turn them down—and consider blocking them to avoid malicious buying.
 You also don’t have to accept a local pickup request unless you offered it on the listing and they selected it when making the purchase.

 For local pickup deals, accept payment in cash.
 Don’t use PayPal, as you won’t meet PayPal’s requirements for proof of delivery and the buyer can easily reverse the payment.